Sony A6600: settings, tips and tricks

 USB LUN Setting

-Improves compatibility with external devices by limiting the functions of the USB connection.
+It improves compatibility with external devices by limiting the functions of the USB connection.
 Older devices that are not able to connect to the Sony A6600 might work when set to single.
 Otherwise, use Multi.

 USB Power Supply